 What is laparoscopy?

-Laparoscopy is a surgical technique that allows your doctor to diagnose and treat a variety of disease and conditions of the chest, abdomen and pelvis with a laparoscope.
-A laparoscope is a long, thin camera that transmits pictures of the inside of your body to a video screen viewed by the doctor.
+Laparoscopy is a surgical technique that allows your surgeon to diagnose and treat many diseases and conditions of the chest, abdomen and pelvis with a laparoscope.
+A laparoscope is a long, thin camera that transmits pictures of the inside of your body to a video screen viewed by the surgeon.
 It is inserted through a small incision, typically ½ to 1 cm long.
-Many different diseases and conditions can be treated using special surgical tools inserted through the laparoscope or through other small incisions.
+Special surgical tools are inserted through the laparoscope or through other small incisions.

 Laparoscopy, also known as laparoscopic surgery, is a type of minimally invasive surgery.
 This involves making small incisions instead of the large one needed for open surgery.
 In laparoscopy, surgical tools are threaded through the smaller incisions and around tissues instead of cutting through them.
 This generally results in a quicker recovery and less pain than open surgery.